The Complete Guide to Flights in Vanuatu

 Flight frequencies listed are for one-way travel only:

-For more information on the arrival airport on each island, check out our guide to Airports in Vanuatu: Where Can You Fly to in Vanuatu?
-LINK#T016
+For more information on the arrival airport on each island, check out our guide toĀ Airports in Vanuatu: Where Can You Fly to in Vanuatu?

 Vanuatu Scheduled Domestic Flight Formalities

-When Do I Need to Check In for Your Domestic Flight in Vanuatu?
+When Do You Need to Check In for Your Domestic Flight in Vanuatu?

 When you check in, you will receive a ticket, the date and time of your flight, the flight number, and your seat number.
-Show this to the attendant before crossing the tarmac to your flight.
+You will need to get this stamped when you pay your Departure Tax (see below).
+Show your ticket to the attendant before crossing the tarmac to your flight.

-What Do I Need for Check-In for Domestic Flights in Vanuatu?
+What Do You Need for Check-In for Domestic Flights in Vanuatu?

 Women who are 28-35 weeks pregnant must have a medical certificate stating they are fit to travel.